-Should you claim whiplash compensation through your insurance?
+Should I claim whiplash compensation through my insurance?

 When you make a personal injury claim for whiplash (or any other injury that occurs as the result of a road accident) the claim is usually handled by the negligent driver's insurance company.